ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/imageplaceholder.md

 ## Image placeholder

-Check if image placeholder is visible and looks ok after window resize.
+Check if the image placeholder is visible and looks OK after window resize.